 As a lifelong Southender, I have witnessed over the years the gradual demise of the High Street.
 My take is free parking is just one of the factors but I agree that inaction will lead to further deterioration and my feeling that for economic, social and environmental reasons this would be a bad thing.
 I also get it that the money that comes into Council coffers from parking payments is significant and if parking charges were to be reduced, even if not done away with altogether, that money needs to be found elsewhere.

 The areas most affected are along the sea front.
 In the article Mr Miller is quoted as pointing out that the problem is a lack of parking spaces and that so far this year we have had six days when traffic into the town has been gridlocked as a result.
 Obviously, for sea front trade (including and especially Adventure Island) that is bad news because the upshot might well be that on such days potential visitors having had this experience won’t return again, and this will affect the town’s economy.
-While slightly off topic, visitors do bring problems too including the enormous amount of litter some leave behind and that needs dealing with as well as the town increasingly becoming a magnet for rough sleepers.
+Slightly off topic, visitors to Southend do bring added problems, including the enormous amount of litter some leave behind and that needs dealing with as well as the town increasingly becoming a magnet for rough sleepers.

 So the issue to be faced when planning the future of our town is manifold and here are my three: